anderskm/gputil/README.md

 * Inputs
   * None
 * Outputs
-  * GPUs - list of all GPU elements.
-Each GPU corresponds to one GPU in the computer and contains a device id, relative load and relative memory usage.
+  * `GPUs` - list of all GPUs.
+Each `GPU` corresponds to one GPU in the computer and contains a device id, relative load and relative memory usage.

 ```python
 GPUavailability = GPUstats.getAvailability(GPUs, maxLoad = 0.5, maxMemory = 0.5)
 ```
+Given a list of `GPUs` (see `GPUstats.getGPUs()`), return a equally sized list of ones and zeroes indicating which corresponding GPUs are available.

+* Inputs
+  * `GPUs` - List of `GPUs`.
+See `GPUstats.getGPUs()`
+  * `maxLoad` - Maximum current relative load for a GPU to be considered available.
+GPUs with a load larger than `maxLoad` is not returned. (**default = 0.5**)
+  * `maxMemory` - Maximum current relative memory usage for a GPU to be considered available.
+GPUs with a current memory usage larger than `maxMemory` is not returned. (**default = 0.5**)
+* Outputs
+  * GPUavailability - binary list indicating if `GPUs` are available or not.
+A GPU is considered available, if the current load and memory usage is less than `maxLoad` and `maxMemory`, respectively.
+The order and limit are fixed to `'first'` and `1`, respectively.

-See [demo_GPUstats.py](https://github.com/anderskm/gpustats/blob/master/demo_GPUstats.py) for examples and more details
+See [demo_GPUstats.py](https://github.com/anderskm/gpustats/blob/master/demo_GPUstats.py) for examples and more details.

 ## Examples